 At the same time, the vendor must find the balance between managing the client relationship and ensuring the project achieves the expected return on investment for its client.

 “All successful projects are the result of a journey, not just a contract,” explains Tawansi.
 “That journey is one that the vendor and client take together as one of discovery, continuity, constant communication and shared outcomes.”

 In his experience, Tawansi advises the best way to build a long-term relationship is to meet face-to-face as often as possible.
 “A high amount of face time will help build and maintain a strong connection between client and vendor.”

-By cultivating a healthy vendor relationship, vendors and clients become more than just parties to a contract.
+By cultivating a healthy client-vendor relationship, vendors and clients become more than just parties to a contract.
 A true business partnership is the key to a successful project, where visions and expectations combine towards the same goal.